 Project Timeline and Commitments

-- January-April, 2023 – Preparation of policy briefs working with School of Cities staff
+- May - December, 2024 – Preparation of knowledge mobilization products working with School of Cities staff

 All inquiries, including questions on the application process, budget, and research issues, should be directed to email@example.com.

 - May I submit multiple proposals?

 There is no limit on applications; you may submit multiple proposals either as sole P.I. or part of the team.
 Please note however that we are trying to select a diverse group of participants in order to include as many researchers and disciplines as possible.
 So be strategic!

 - May I submit a proposal as an outside (non-U of T) researcher, so long as a U of T faculty member is the P.I.?

 We welcome partnerships with outside institutions.
 However, we are not able to provide any funds to the outside partner.

 - Will it be more competitive to submit one research initiative with multiple projects, or just one project?